Nomagno/NDS-NetworkedInput/README.md

 ## Get started
 *Example Server:*
 Build the example server (nds_debug_server.c) using your favorite C-compliant compiler.
 Feel free to use it as a template!
-(For Windows please use MinGW, MSVC is NOT supported for now, and note is does not work at the moment)
+(For Windows please use MinGW, MSVC is NOT supported for now)

 *Library:*
 Include the library (nds_server_library.c) in your project and look at the example server for usage.